 Download the form and fill in all the necessary information.

-The procedure for filling out an online application for a Learner’s Licence or Driving Licence is as follows:
+The procedure for filling out an online application for a Learner’s License or Driving License is as follows:

 Fill up the form after carefully reading the instructions provided on the screen and click on ‘Submit.’